100 REASONS WHY WE LOVE CATS

 6 Interesting Facts About Your Cat’s Sleeping Habits

 Do you ever watch your cat sleeping and wonder what’s going on in his or her head?
-Why do cats sleep so much?
-And do cats dream?
-Here are a few facts you might want to know about your sleeping cat.
+Curious why cats sleep so much?
+Wondering what’s their dreaming about?

 1. Cats sleep for about 2/3 of their lives